Migration and asylum policy of the European Union: Common European Asylum System

 Since 1999, refugees entering Europe have been subject to the rules established under the Common European Asylum System (CEAS).
-These rules were designed to prevent European Union Member States from returning individuals to places where they may face persecution and to provide international protection to those granted refugee status.
-However, Member States retain discretion regarding the procedures for granting and withdrawing international protection.
+These rules were designed to prevent EU member states from returning individuals to places where they may face persecution and to provide international protection to those granted refugee status.
+However, member states retain discretion regarding the procedures for granting and withdrawing international protection.

 Asylum Procedures Directive

 The Asylum Procedures Directive (APD) establishes a common procedure for granting and withdrawing international protection.

 The original directive was adopted on 1 December 2005.
 A recast version followed on 26 June 2013 as part of the second phase of CEAS.

 As part of the third phase of CEAS, the directive is set to be replaced by an Asylum Procedure Regulation (APR).
 The Justice and Home Affairs Council agreed on a negotiating position towards the European Parliament on 8 June 2023.

 A key component of the proposed regulation is the introduction of a new border procedure.
 This procedure may be applied when an individual applies for asylum at an external border crossing point, is apprehended following an irregular border crossing, or is rescued during a search and rescue operation.
-Individuals subject to the border procedure are treated as if they have not yet entered the Member State’s territory.
+Individuals subject to the border procedure are treated as if they have not yet entered the member state's territory.
 The procedure will be mandatory for applicants considered a threat to national security or public order, for those who have misled authorities, or for applicants from countries with a recognition rate below 20%.